 South Tyrol is Italy’s northernmost province and lies on the southern side of the Alps, surrounded by a fantastic mountain panorama.
-The cohabitation of German, Italian and Ladin characterizes the country and its culture, where farmers converse in over 40 dialects characteristic of the south Bavarian vernacular.
+The cohabitation of German, Italian and Ladin characterizes the country and its culture, where farmers converse in over 40 german dialects.
 The mild climate, the fertile soil and the Alpine landscape, which influences the production of milk and apples as well as wine and smoked ham to seeming perfection, are just a few examples.
 Farmers with years of experience at their disposal, capable of making a living in the steepest of regions, also play a role.

 Economically, the country has long been dominated almost exclusively by agriculture.
 Since the second half of the 20th